-Each soft billowy square of vanilla-flavored candy is perfect on its own, but you can use them to make extraordinary s'mores or you can add them to a cup of hot chocolate, or even cut them into small pieces to add to hot chocolate bombs.
+Each soft billowy square of vanilla-flavored candy is perfect on its own, but you can use them to make extraordinary s'mores.
+You can also add them to a cup of hot chocolate or even cut them into small pieces to add to hot chocolate bombs.

 Be sure to watch this video to see how to make marshmallows.

 [adthrive-in-post-video-player video-id="el3mECBf" upload-date="2021-04-25T22:05:28.000Z" name="Homemade Marshmallows Recipe" description="You can make billowy soft, delicately sweet marshmallows at home using six ingredients.
 These homemade marshmallows are so much better than store-bought marshmallows." player-type="default" override-embed="default"]